Why Use A VPN For Android

 To start using the VPN, you have to download the app from Google Play.
 Keep in mind that you can make use of the free trial to determine if it is right for you.
 Once the trial is over, you’ll have to purchase a subscription if you want to continue using it.
 Note that CyberGhost Android app works with Android OS 4.4 and up.
 It technically CAN work with older devices, but you’ll have to set a native protocol manually, which is far from ideal if you’re not particularly tech-savvy.

 IPVanish for Android offers a wonderful combination of usability and mighty protection.
 The app is beginner-friendly and allows you to enjoy a great user experience.
 The speeds are reliable, the performance is excellent, and there are no glitches or sudden crashes.
-There are more than 1,000 servers in 60+ countries to choose from, all high-speed and suitable for torrenting.
+There are more than 1,300 servers in 70+ locations, all high-speed and suitable for torrenting.
 The app automatically suggests the fastest server for you based on ping and location.

 IPVanish Android app uses strong AES 256-bit encryption and OpenVPN protocol.
 It even features OpenVPN Scramble that prevents firewalls from detecting your VPN connection.
 If you wish, you can manually configure PPTP or L2TP, but this is not recommended since OpenVPN is more secure.